mpaguilar/resume_writer/README.md

 I've recently been looking for a job, and this particular market is pretty tough.
 That means applying a _lot_.

 A common problem are web forms that require a resume to be uploaded to be parsed.
 Most of the time, the parsing fails miserably.

+AI isn't really much of solution, yet.
+Details about that can be found [here](./docs/AI_Resume_Parsing.md).

 # Using the app